scipion-em/docs/_sources/docs/user/plugin-manager.rst.txt

 Installing plugins
 ==================

-At the begining, all plugins are uninstalled and appear with the **UNINSTALLED** icon ( |unchecked_icon| ).
+At the beginning, all plugins are uninstalled and appear with the **UNINSTALLED** icon ( |unchecked_icon| ).
 If you want to install any plugin, you need to do the following two steps.